By Brett Willden, DO, family medicine physician

 Type 1 Diabetes

-According to the Centers for Disease Control and Prevention (CDC), type 1 diabetes accounts for approximately 5-10% of diabetes cases in the United States.
+According to the Centers for Disease Control and Prevention (CDC), type 1 diabetes accounts for approximately 5-10 percent of diabetes cases in the United States.
 Symptoms of type 1 diabetes often develop quickly.
 It’s usually diagnosed in children, teens, and young adults.

 Like type 2, increased thirst and urination are common symptoms of type 1 diabetes.
 Undiagnosed or untreated, type 1 diabetes can cause weight loss.